movidius/ncappzoo/MAKEFILE_GUIDANCE.md

 # Makefile Guidance
-See below for the guidence as to what must/should be in your Makefiles when creating a pull request.
+See below for the guidence as to what must be in your project Makefiles when creating a pull request for a new project whether its an application or neural network.
+The targets below are the minimum Makefile targets that are expected to be in your project, of course contributors are free to add any other targets that make sense for their particular project.

 ## Makefiles in the apps directory
 App Makefiles build source code and download or copy (from other repo subdirectories) any required files to the directory, as well as run your app.
 If your app needs content from other areas in the repo, like a network graph file, your Makefile should invoke the other Makefile to produce the content needed.
 You can use the apps/stream_infer/Makefile as the pattern to follow.